nestorwheelock/taskflow-test/users/README.md

 - JWT tokens use email as the user identifier
 - REST API endpoints can authenticate using JWT tokens
 - User serialization includes email, names, and timestamps
+- Comprehensive validation for registration and profile updates